 Specialization and trade can make everyone better off.
-It is not surprising, then, that in an economy driven by individuals seeking to make a profit or improve their communities, people specialize so as to exploit their comparative advantages.
-That principle is as true for countries, like the United States and Bangladesh, as it is for individuals picking their careers.
+It is not surprising, then, that in an economy driven by individuals seeking to make a profit or to make the biggest difference in their communities, people specialize so as to exploit their comparative advantages.
+The principle is as true for countries, like Canada and China, as it is for individuals picking their careers.
 No government intervention is required to coordinate production.
 The great economic thinker Adam Smith suggested the term invisible hand to describe this coordinating mechanism:

-It is not from the benevolence of the butcher, the brewer, or the baker that we expect our dinner, but from their regard to their [self-interest]... he intends only his own gain, and he is in this, as in many other cases, led by an invisible hand to promote an end which was no part of his intention.
+It is not from the benevolence of the butcher, the brewer, or the baker that we expect our dinner, but from their regard to their [self-interest]. . . . he intends only his own gain, and he is in this, as in many other cases, led by an invisible hand to promote an end which was no part of his intention.
+(A. Smith, An Inquiry into the Nature and Causes of the Wealth of Nations, 1776.)

-The functioning of the invisible hand depends on a lot of other assumptions, such as free competition and full information.
+The functioning of the invisible hand depends on a lot of other assumptions, such as free competition, full information, and many others that do not always hold true in the real world.
 Later in the book we will discuss these assumptions, and when they work and when they do not.

 Most people take for granted the prevalence of specialization and trade in their everyday lives.
 Few stop to think about the benefits and where they come from.
 In this chapter we tried to dig down to the bottom of the assumptions people make and expose the logic behind the gains from trade.
-As we proceed-especially when we return to topics like international trade and government intervention in the markets-try to remember the underlying incentive that drives people to interact with one another in economic exchanges.
+As we proceed-especially when we return to topics like international trade and government intervention in the markets-students must remember the underlying incentive that drives people to interact with one another in economic exchanges.